How Long Should a Resume Be? One Page, Two Pages, or More?

 Another important consideration in the page length debate is your LinkedIn profile.

-Your Resume doesn’t stand alone – it works in tandem with your LinkedIn profile.
+Your Resume doesn’t stand alone.
+It works in tandem with your LinkedIn profile.
 Transferring some details from your Resume to LinkedIn allows both to complement each other effectively.

 By doing this, you can avoid overloading your Resume with details that might not fit.
 Instead, you can display those items on LinkedIn, where space isn’t as limited, and keep your Resume focused and concise.